 Founded in June 1997 as the first asset management company in Turkey, Garanti Asset Management is a wholly-owned subsidiary of the Bank.
-As of 31 December 2014, Garanti Asset Management managed 20 mutual funds of the Bank and Garanti Securities, two mutual funds established under BBVA Durbana International Fund (SICAV), the Istanbull Hedge Fund of the Bank, 20 pension funds of Garanti Pension and Life, six pension funds of other pension companies and the portfolio of Garanti Investment Trust (a closed-end fund listed on the Borsa İstanbul).
-The company also provides portfolio management services for both institutional and individual clients.
+As of 31 December 2015, Garanti Asset Management managed 16 mutual funds, in which Garanti Asset Management is also the owner/issuer, two mutual funds established under BBVA Durbana International Fund (SICAV), 20 pension funds of Garanti Pension and Life and the portfolio of Garanti Investment Trust (a closed-end fund listed on the Borsa İstanbul).
+The company also provides discretionary portfolio management services for both institutional and individual clients.

-Garanti Asset Management's market share in terms of mutual funds was 10.81% as of 31 December 2014 according to Rasyonet, a third-party data vendor.
-Total assets under management amounted to TL 10,356 million as of 31 December 2014.
-Market shares of pension funds and discretionary portfolio management were 16.12% (according to Rasyonet) and 4.30% (according to the CMB), respectively, as of 31 December 2014.
-The mutual funds managed by the company had a market value of US\$1.7 billion as of 31 December 2014.
-Garanti Asset Management distributes its mutual funds solely through the Bank's branches and DCs.
+Garanti Asset Management's market share in terms of mutual funds was 10.4% as of 31 December 2015 according to Rasyonet, a third-party data vendor.
+Total assets under management amounted to TL 11.8 billion as of 31 December 2015.
+The market share of pension funds was 15.8% as of 31 December 2015 according to Rasyonet).
+The mutual funds managed by the company had a market value of US\$1.3 billion as of 31 December 2015.
+Garanti Asset Management distributes its mutual funds through the Bank's branches,